"When life seems hard, the courageous do not lie down and accept defeat; instead, they are all the more determined to struggle for a better future."

 Happily Married: Prince Philip may have a raging case of foot-in-mouth disease, but she seems to love him.
 Rather a lot, actually.
 And it's mutual.

 Hidden Depths: Skilled mechanic and a life-long Doctor Who fan.
 Also a brilliant political adviser.
 British PMs from Harold Wilson to current David Cameron have openly stated her role as adviser has been crucially helpful to their administrations, especially in regards to foreign policy.note This should surprise no-one; her great-grandfather Edward VII realized that the monarch needed a role in order to justify the continued existence of the monarch.
-Being a personable fellow, closely related by blood or marriage to half the monarchs of Europe, and a huge Francophile in an era when France was the lone large republic on the continent, he made his role by travelling and keeping reasonably good relations with everyone.
+Being a personable fellow, closely related by blood or marriage to half the monarchs of Europe, and a huge Francophile in an era when France was the lone large republic on the continent, he made his role by traveling and keeping reasonably good relations with everyone.
 Subsequent monarchs followed suit.

 Nice Hat: Known for her fondness for decorative hats.
 Her outfits are often coloured to match whatever hat she happens to be wearing.